-Ionic Secure Storage is a cross-platform data storage system for high performance, secure data storage on iOS and Android.
-Ionic Secure Storage provides full SQL query and relational data support through SQLite, as well as key/value support for simpler use cases when used with the Ionic Storage utility library.
+Ionic Secure Storage is a cross-platform local database system for high performance, secure data storage on iOS and Android.
+It provides full SQL query and relational data support through SQLite, as well as key/value support for simpler use cases when used with the Ionic Storage utility library.
 Full encryption support (using 256-bit AES) is provided out of the box for security sensitive applications.

 While Ionic Secure Storage is only available on iOS and Android, support for web storage is available when used in key/value mode in tandem with the Ionic Storage utility library, which will fall back to a web-friendly storage mechanism when running in a non-native browser environment.

 Secure Storage is built and supported by the Ionic team, and includes ongoing maintenance, security patches, and new features.

 Most apps need to store data on the device, but there are a lot of choices for data storage.
 Secure Storage is a fast and easy way to incorporate secure, reliable, high performance data access in your app.
 Secure Storage's fully managed solution offers the following benefits: